synth-download/synthos/README.md

 Based off of [uCore Minimal](https://github.com/ublue-os/ucore/).

-Refer to the [BlueBuild documentation](https://blue-build.org/how-to/setup/) and the [template repository](https://github.com/blue-build/template) for more information.
+Refer to the [BlueBuild documentation](https://blue-build.org/how-to/setup/) and the [template repository](https://github.com/blue-build/template) for image building information, and [Fedora CoreOS's](https://docs.fedoraproject.org/en-US/fedora-coreos/getting-started/) documentation for managing SynthOS itself.

 > [!NOTE]
-> This image is specifically customized and tuned for our own usage, of which probably won't fit others needs.
-With that said, our changes are also relatively minimal, but we suggest forking out configurations instead and making modifications as needed yourself.
+> This image is specifically customized and modified for our own usage, and includes settings and configurations that *only* apply to ourselves.
+> As is, this image *will not* work for others.
+If you're here to use this, it's best to instead fork or grab from this repository and modify things accordingly for yourself.

 ## Generate an ISO